Buses in East Yorkshire

 15th June 2023

-The area's other major operator, East Yorkshire Motor Services, can trace its history back to 1919, though the name was not registered until 1926.
-The company's buses were soon to be found throughout the East Riding, with the double-deck vehicles easily recognisable due to having specially profiled roofs to pass through Beverley Bar.
+The area’s other major operator, East Yorkshire Motor Services, can trace its history back to 1919, though the name was not registered until 1926.
+The company’s buses were soon to be found throughout the East Riding, with the double-deck vehicles easily recognisable due to having specially profiled roofs to pass through Beverley Bar.
 EYMS became part of the National Bus Company and was later purchased by its management team.
-It soon became the UK's largest independent.
-2018 saw the company sold to the Go-Ahead Group.
+It soon became the UK’s largest independent.
+The company was sold to the Go-Ahead Group in 2018.
 Today, the smart and modern fleet can be seen throughout the county and beyond.

 A few other operators have been seen in East Yorkshire, with Lincolnshire Road Car serving Goole and crossing the Humber Bridge.
 Various small independent companies have also featured, most notable of which was Connor & Graham of Easington.